ryanfowler/SwiftData/README.md

 #####Binding Values

-Or insert a row with object binding:
+Or we can insert a row with object binding:

 ```
 //from user input